Replace the thermocouple

 Photo 3: New thermocouple

 To replace the thermocouple, follow the photo series.
 Be sure to turn off the shutoff valve in the gas line; that is, one quarter turn so that the handle is at a right angle to the pipe.
 Since working room is tight around the burner, we recommend that you simply unscrew the three nuts at the control valve and pull out the entire burner assembly.
 You’ll see either a slot or clips that hold it in place (Photo 2).
 Then either unscrew the thermocouple end or pull it out (depending on the water heater) and take it with you to an appliance parts store to find a match.
 Position it exactly like the old one.
-When relit, the pilot flame should wrap around the thermocouple bulb.
+When relit, the water heater pilot light flame should wrap around the thermocouple bulb.

 To reattach the three lines to the gas valve, thread the nuts into place with your fingers and hand-tighten them.
 Then snug them up with a quarter to half revolution with a wrench.
 The metals are soft, so don’t over tighten.